veronikakontos/veronikakontos/README.md

 ## Hi, I am Veronika and I am FULL STRACK DEVELOPER.
 I have a UPWORK account and work with senior developers with over decades of experience.
-If you need anything and looking for professionals who can do the job on time, send me message.
+If you need anything and looking for professionals who can do the job on time, send me a message.

 ![](github.jpeg)